-Events of default under the agreement include, but are not limited to: (i) insolvency, liquidation, bankruptcy or similar events; (ii) failure to pay any debts due under the Loan Agreement or other loan documents on a timely basis; (iii) failure to observe any covenant or secured obligation under the Loan Agreement, which failure, in most cases, is not cured within 10 days of written notice by lender; (iv) occurrence of any default under any other agreement between the Company and the lender, which is not cured within 10 days; (v) occurrence of an event that could reasonably be expected to have a material adverse effect; (vi) material misrepresentations; (vii) occurrence of any default under any other agreement involving indebtedness in excess of \$50,000 or the occurrence of a default under any agreement that could reasonably be expected to have a material adverse effect; and (viii) certain money judgments are entered against the Company or any portion of the Company's assets are attached or seized.
+Events of default under the agreement include, but are not limited to: (i) insolvency, liquidation, bankruptcy or similar events; (ii) failure to pay any debts due under the Loan Agreement or other loan documents on a timely basis; (iii) failure to observe any covenant or secured obligation under the Loan Agreement or other loan documents, which failure, in most cases, is not cured within 10 days of written notice by lender; (iv) occurrence of any default under any other agreement between us and the lender, which is not cured within 10 days; (v) occurrence of an event that could reasonably be expected to have a material adverse effect; (vi) material misrepresentations; (vii) occurrence of any default under any other agreement involving indebtedness in excess of \$50,000 or the occurrence of a default under any agreement that could reasonably be expected to have a material adverse effect; and (viii) certain money judgments are entered against us or a certain portion of our assets are attached or seized.
 Remedies for events of default include acceleration of amounts owing under the Loan Agreement and taking immediate possession of, and selling, any collateral securing the loan.

-In connection with the Loan Agreement, the Company issued to Hercules a warrant to purchase 25,000 shares of common stock with an exercise price set at the lower of (i) \$9.60 or (ii) the price per share of the next institutional round of financing, subject to customary anti-dilution adjustments.
-The warrant expires after 10 years and has piggyback registration rights.
-In addition, the Company has also granted Hercules the option to invest (so long as the credit facility remains) up to \$1 million in any future equity financings at the same terms as the other investors.
+In connection with the original Loan Agreement, the Company issued to Hercules a warrant to purchase 31,750 shares of common stock with an exercise price of \$7.56, and under the amended Loan Agreement, the Company issued to Hercules a warrant to purchase 34,800 shares of its common stock (and a warrant for an additional 23,200 shares of common stock if the Company borrows an additional \$5.0 million as described above), with an exercise price set at the lower of (i) \$7.50 per share or (ii) the price per share of the next round of financing over the next twelve months, subject to customary anti-dilution adjustments.
+The warrants expire after 10 years and have piggyback registration rights with respect to the shares of common stock underlying the warrant.
+In addition, the Company has also granted Hercules the option to invest (until the loan maturity date) up to \$1.0 million in future equity financings at the same terms as the other investors.